henrywu2019/BentoML/docs/source/concepts.rst

         --repo-base-url=/bentoml/repository

-The recommended way to deploy :code:`YataiService` for teams, is to back it by a remote PostgreSQL database and an S3 bucket.
-For example, deploy the following docker container to run a YataiService configured with remote database and S3 storage, as well as AWS credentials for managing deployments created on AWS:
+The recommended way to deploy :code:`GammaService` for teams, is to back it by a remote PostgreSQL database and an S3 bucket.
+For example, deploy the following docker container to run a GammaService configured with remote database and S3 storage, as well as AWS credentials for managing deployments created on AWS:

 .. code-block:: bash